-In both of these learning tasks, we are confronted by the known dataset imbalance problem [2].
+In both of these learning tasks, we are confronted by the known dataset imbalance problem (Chawla et al. 2002).
 In this paper, we constructed two models for these two problems based on the same three types of datasets.
 The first model is a basic C4.5 without any modification.
 As was the case in gap setting task, we considered attributes based on the behavior type model, driver demographics and the vehicle's characteristics.
 In the second model, we again used the same three datasets, but created a learning bias to find the important minority cases.
-We specifically focused on the MetaCost algorithm [4].
+We specifically focused on the MetaCost algorithm (Domingos 1999).

-Table 2 displays the complete results demonstrating the tradeoff between a model's accuracy and the success in finding the minority cases in the task of predicting when a driver engages or disengages the ACC.
+Table 1 displays the complete results demonstrating the tradeoff between a model's accuracy and the success in finding the minority cases in the task of predicting when a driver engages or disengages the ACC.
 The first four rows represent different models created to predict when a person would activate the ACC.
 The first model is the standard decision tree algorithm C4.5.
 In addition, we considered three weight biases within the MetaCost algorithm: 0.5, 0.7 and 0.9.
 Note that raising these weights allows us to give greater weight to the minority case, thus increasing the recall of cases found, but at a cost to the overall accuracy of the model.
-For each of these models we trained four different models: one created with all information, one without the type and without the demographic information, and a naive model that assumes the majority case- that a person continues driving in manual mode.

-The accuracy of each of these models are found within the first four columns in Table 5.2, and the corresponding recall levels for these models are found in the last four columns of the table.
+For each of these models we trained four different models: one created with all information, one without the type information but with the demographic information, one without the type and without the demographic information, and a naive model that assumes the majority case- that a person continues driving in manual mode.
+The accuracy of each of these models are found within the first four columns in Table 1, and the corresponding recall levels for these models are found in the last four columns of the table.
 Similarly, we also considered the task of predicting when a person turns off the ACC, and trained models based on the same four algorithms with the same four datasets.
-The results for the accuracy and the recall of these models are found in the last four rows of Table 2.
+The results for the accuracy and the recall of these models are found in the last four rows of Table 1.